RESEARCH STARTER

 There is ample evidence in the skies that leads astronomers to believe that they have a good understanding of star formation.
 One of the best-studied areas of star formation is in Orion.

 The Orion nebula is a spectacular region of turbulent gas and dust heated by the radiation of hot young stars that have recently condensed from the matter of the cloud.
 The diameter of the Orion nebula is twenty thousand times that of the solar system and contains 10,000 solar masses.
 In the heart of the Orion nebula is the Trapezium star cluster, which constitutes the four brightest components of an expanding cluster containing hundreds of fainter stars.
 These O and B stars make the Orion nebula an HII region.
-The Orion nebula glows from fluorescence from these stars.
+The Orion nebula glows from ionized gas excited by these stars.
 Radio observations show a large cloud of neutral hydrogen with a diameter of 320 light-years and 50,000 to 100,000 solar masses.
 The Orion nebula is a small spot of ionized hydrogen within a larger complex.

-The Orion aggregate is an enormous interstellar boiling pot, made of mostly neutral hydrogen.
+The Orion aggregate is an enormous interstellar boiling pot made of mostly neutral hydrogen.
 Some of it is condensed apparently into relatively young stars, which ionize some of the gas and cause it to glow.
 No globules are seen within the Orion nebula, though within the complex are several strong infrared sources which are likely protostar formations.
-Within this complex are other well-known nebulas, such as the Horsehead.
-Evidence of a violent past for this complex exists in Barnard's loop, which may be an ancient supernova remnant.
+Within this complex are other well-known nebulae, such as the Horsehead.
+Evidence of a violent past for this complex exists in Barnard’s loop, which may be an ancient supernova remnant.
 At least three O and B stars seem to have been ejected from the Orion aggregate 2.5 million years ago to scattered parts of the sky.

 The Rosette nebula in the constellation Monoceros is found near the Orion complex, which is a glowing wreath of gas surrounding a dark cluster of young stars.
 Photographs show many dark tendrils, or globules, of gas, which are most likely stars in formation.
 These globules are collapsing under gravity to become self-luminous stars eventually.